Davidson-Souza/dotfiles/devblog/_posts/2023-07-07-libfloresta.markdown

 Floresta is a lightweight Bitcoin full node, powered by Utreexo and written in Rust.
 The primary goal is to build a full node that is easy to run and maintain, while also being fast and resource efficient.
 During the development, it was clear that this scope could be expanded.
 Instead of having just one node, how about having a full suite of tools that can be used to interact with the Bitcoin network?
 This is where Libfloresta comes in.
 Libfloresta is a library that provides a set of tools that can be used to interact with the Bitcoin network in a lightweight and simple way.

 ## What is Libfloresta?
-Libfloresta provides a series of tools for Bitcoin wallet and application developers, to integrate resource efficient Bitcoin full node functionality into their applications.
-With Libfloresta, developers can easily integrate Bitcoin full node functionality into their applications, without having to worry about the complexities of running a full node.
-So any application can give its users full sovereignty over their funds, without having to maintain a separate (and probably overly complicated) server.
+Libfloresta provides a series of tools to integrate resource efficient Bitcoin full node functionality into any application.
+With Libfloresta, developers can easily integrate Bitcoin full node functionality into their applications without worrying about the complexities of running a full node.
+So any application can give its users full sovereignty over their funds without the need to maintain a separate (and probably overly complicated) server.
 As of today, a mobile wallet users needs to either connect to a trusted third-party server, or run a full node on the device at home.
 The first option is not ideal, as it requires the user to trust the server operator.
 The second option is also not ideal, as it requires the user to have a device with a lot of storage and processing power, connected all the time with the internet.
-Libfloresta provides a third option: a lightweight full node that can be run on the mobile device itself, with low footprint and resource usage.
+Libfloresta provides a third option: a lightweight full node that can be run on the mobile device itself, with low footprint and resource usage to a trusted third-party server or run a full node on the device at home.

 ### How does it work?
 Libfloresta is composed of a series of extensible crates, that may be used together or separately.
 The main crate is `libfloresta`, a meta-crate that provides a simple interface to the other crates.
 The other crates are: